MaksymIgnatiev/petpet_server/README.md

 bun start -h
 ```

+> [!Note]
+> To access the root endpoint `/` with regular HTML (home page, sort of), you need to install dependencies inside `svelte-app` directory, and run either in development mode or build the production code.

 You can spesify runtime options in `config.toml` file in the root of the project, or with flags.
-Read [configuration.md](/configuration.md) file for more, or see the help page with available flags.
+Read [configuration.md](configuration.md) file for more, or see the help page with available flags.
 There are different routes available.
-Documentation can be found in [routes.md](/routes.md) file.
+Documentation can be found in [routes.md](routes.md) file.
-Information about cache can be found in [cache.md](/cache.md) file.
+Information about cache can be found in [cache.md](cache.md) file.

 ## License